Liquid error: internal

 Margaret Berger

-Margaret was inspired to become a meditator and yoga instructor by her second born son, Atticus, who was born with developmental disabilities.
-Living with his challenges and her resultant stress levels she decided to learn how to quiet her mind and live beyond the stress, celebrating each day with a sense of gratitude and wonder.
-Her older son, Abraham, and husband Michael have benefitted as well from the sense of peace, joy and acceptance that permeate the family.
-Her experience as a Psychotherapist, training to become a Yoga Instructor and her own daily meditation practice have provided a foundation for her to share her knowledge of the ancient practices with others.
-Meditation is a key to calming the mind so that we can listen to the guide that is within ourselves leading us down a conscious and thoughtful life path.
+Margaret Berger, LCSW, RYT, 500 Hours, has been a clinician at The Juniper Center for the last 10 years.
+As a clinician experienced in complex trauma cases, she aimed to integrate her Yoga training into therapy to help clients regulate their nervous systems.
+Dysregulation of the nervous system is common in many mental health diagnoses and therefore profoundly important for anyone trying to heal and manage their mental stability.
+Margaret trained at The Center for Trauma and Embodiment in Boston and learned techniques of teaching Yoga that are better suited for a spectrum of individuals trying to heal from complex trauma.
+Her experience as a Psychotherapist, training to become a Yoga Instructor, and her own daily meditation practice have provided a foundation for her to share her knowledge of the ancient practices with others.
+Meditation is a key to calming the mind so that we can listen to the guide that is within ourselves, leading us down a conscious and thoughtful life path.
 The yoga movement forms create opportunities for us to slow down and feel our bodily sensations.
 This can be a challenging task if our sense of being grounded is disrupted.
 Using the combined elements of gentle movement and breath can establish a present moment experience in our bodies that has an impact on our neurologic system in our minds and therefore a sense of being connected to our bodies.